 Whether you are considering a backup power system, want to add another electric circuit, or are going to install a new appliance, it is important to understand the home’s electrical wiring basics and applicable codes.

 The article 210.12 additionally requires special arc-fault circuit interrupters (AFCI) for most types of rooms.
-Of course, if you don’t touch it, you are not required to upgrade, but if you modify, replace, or extend any branch-circuit, you are supposed to add an AFCI either at the beginning of that branch or at its first outlet.
+Of course, if you don’t do any changes, you are not required to upgrade, but if you modify, replace, or extend any branch-circuit, you are supposed to add an AFCI either at the beginning of that branch or at its first outlet.

 Why, you may ask, do we need a 3-wire configuration?
 Would not a single 120V bus be enough?
 The case is, a standard wall outlet NEMA 5-15R is rated to 15A.
 Hence, the maximum power you can draw from such an outlet is 15×120=1800 volt-amps.
 Moreover, for continuous loads, NEC® recommends to limits the current on receptacles to 80%.
 Therefore, steady state current should be less than 12A (which corresponds to 120×12=1440 VA).